 Instead, the letter of authorization provides recognition of a person’s caregiver status to doctors, schools, and other institutions.
 Therefore, this authorization allows them to enroll the child in school, consent to necessary medical care, and even apply for Medi-Cal or qualified benefits from the Social Security Administration.

 Informal Caregiver’s Authorization Affidavit

-Under Family Code sections 6550-6552, there is another form that can be unilaterally signed by the person who has care and custody of the child.
-This form can be used in lieu of, or in addition to the Guardian Authorization form.
-Schools and medical facilities are required by law to accept the Caregiver’s Authorization Affidavit, however only certain relatives are qualified to use this form.
-If the child will remain living in California, the person taking care of the child can complete and sign a Caregiver’s Authorization Affidavit.
-Important terms and conditions of using this form are:
+Under Family Code sections 6550-6552, the Caregiver’s Authorization Affidavit can be used in lieu of, or in addition to, the Guardian Authorization form.
+Schools and medical facilities are required by law to accept the Caregiver’s Authorization Affidavit.
+However, only certain relatives are qualified to use this form, assuming the child will remain living in California.

-- If the person caring for the child is a relative of the child, this form allows the relative caregiver to enroll the child in school.
-It also gives the relative caregiver the same rights as a guardian to get medical care, including mental health treatment, for the child.
-A list of the relatives that are qualified under this law are listed on the back of the affidavit.
+- If the person caring for the child is a relative identified on the back of the affidavit, the caregiver can enroll the child in school.
+Additionally, the relative caregiver has the same rights as a guardian to get the child medical care, including mental health treatment.

-- If the person taking care of the child is NOT a relative, this form still lets the caregiver enroll the child in school, but they have limited authorization to make medical care decisions involving school (such as immunizations or physical exams required to enroll the child in school).
+- If the person taking care of the child is NOT a relative, this form still lets the caregiver enroll the child in school.
+However, they have limited authorization to make medical care decisions involving school, such as immunizations or physical exams required for enrollment.